 With the large display of toys and games comes germs as well.
-Germs lead to illness and sickness can spread wide across the family.
+Germs lead to illness and sickness can spread widely across the family.
 And while it is easy but timely to sterilize tabletops, toys, doors, handles, chairs, and stuffed animals, these measures are not always effective.

-University of Buffalo School of Medicine and Biomedical Sciences has discovered that some bacteria lingers despite cleaning.
+University of Buffalo School of Medicine and Biomedical Sciences has discovered that some bacteria linger despite cleaning.
 “Some bacteria may remain on surfaces for extended periods of time because they form ‘biofilms’ when infecting human tissue.”
 One of these bacteria is S pneumoniae which lingers on stuffed animals and leads to respiratory illness.
 S pyogenes were frequently found on cribs and were a major source of strep throat.
 (Infection and Immunity, 2013)

 This finding is contrary to a popular theory that kids who experience daycare at an infant age may ultimately experience fewer illnesses in their school years.

-Interestingly, during my research, these same major label articles entitled names such as “Day Care Infections May Mean Fewer Sick Days” in The New York Times would then describe the fewer later illnesses were a shallow conclusion if one digs deeper the overall big picture conclusion deems that little benefit is exhibited by exposing young children to increasing rates of infection, such as at a daycare.
+Interestingly, during my research, these same major label articles entitled names such as “Day Care Infections May Mean Fewer Sick Days” in The New York Times would then describe the fewer later illnesses were a shallow conclusion if one digs deeper into the overall big picture conclusion deems that little benefit is exhibited by exposing young children to increasing rates of infection, such as at a daycare.

 “By age 6, children in the two groups [preschool and school-age kids} averages similar numbers of total episodes [of illness}.”
-Furthermore, in a study covering infants through school-age kids much more medicine was needed.
+Furthermore, in a study covering infants through school-age kids, much more medicine was needed.
 “Children who attended daycare in the first year of life had more infections earlier and fewer later...this lead to more doctor visits overall, and more antibiotics.”
 (Klass, 2016).

 The problem with more antibiotics means more immunity and less effectiveness of antibiotics which can be a lifelong problem and one that can have terminal consequences when someone’s body stops responding to medicine.